Executive summary

 3) Sony Bravia 8 II — the most natural processing

-- Acoustic Surface audio improves dialogue localization
+- Acoustic Surface audio lends dialogue clarity

 Sony 65-Inch BRAVIA 8 II OLED TV (2025)